prachitgupta/Safe-control-Systems-for-AVs/README.md

 ---

-## Summary of Research Insights
-Provide a brief summary of the major insights or outcomes of this research, as it relates to the overarching field.

 ## Contact
-For more information, feel free to reach out at [your.email@example.com].
+For more information, feel free to reach out at [prachitgupta30@gmail.com].